Uncharted Waters: Selling a New Product Robustly: Proofs and Omitted Details

-It is well-known that the solution to this problem is a saddle point, or an equilibrium, of the zero-sum game in which Seller chooses \(H\) to maximize her revenue and Nature chooses an effective outside option distribution \(\hat{G}\) to minimize it.\footnote{See, for example, Proposition 22.2 (b) in \cite{or94}.}
+Because problem \eqref{emm} enlarges Nature's choice set, its value is a lower bound on the demand Seller can guarantee at price \(p\) in the original problem.
+I solve it by constructing a saddle point of the zero-sum game in which Seller chooses \(H\) to maximize \(\Psi\) and Nature chooses an effective outside-option distribution \(\hat{G}\) to minimize it.